Downtown Sioux Falls stores hope Black Friday was a jump start for Small Business Saturday

 The Christmas shopping season is in full swing.

-“I walked in the door and I said what is the top toy this year, she picked it up, she showed it to me and I went over to the cash register ten minutes later and bought it, its keeping money in our community, it’s shopping local.”
-Koch said.
-“It is shopping on Phillips Avenue there’s everything to like about coming in the store, you can take the clothes home if you don’t like them you bring them back there are new toys, everything is good about walking into a story rather than ordering on line.”
+“I walked in the door and I said, ‘What is the top toy this year?’
+She picked it up, she showed it to me and I went over to the cash register ten minutes later and bought it.
+It’s keeping money in our community; it’s shopping local,” Koch said.
+“It is shopping on Phillips Avenue.
+There’s everything to like about coming in the store.
+You can take the clothes home; if you don’t like them, you bring them back.
+There are new toys.
+Everything is good about walking into a store rather than ordering online.”

-“I would say we probably do about 40 percent of our business 30 to 40% in the 4th quarter and so it huge.
-Small business Saturday is traditionally our busiest day of the year and we juts have so much fun,” Savage said.
+“I would say we probably do about 40 percent of our business 30 to 40 percent in the 4th quarter and so it huge.
+Small business Saturday is traditionally our busiest day of the year and we just have so much fun,” Savage said.